nikelora/v13_BuildingBlocs2025/README.md

 ## Instruction on setting up and running the project

-### Accessing our website
-You can view our website through here: [Link to Website on Github-Pages](https://nikelora.github.io/v13_BuildingBlocs2025/).

 ### Get a copy of our website model
 There are multiple ways to get a copy or download of our website model.